 You’re changing your color, so why not cut your hair, too?
 The benefits are twofold: Not only is it faster to transition short hair than long hair, Rosenberg says, but it’s also a good distraction as you wait out the awkward transition phase.
 “A new style takes the focus off the gray hair growing in,” Warren adds.

 Treat Your New Gray Hair Right

 Gray hair tends to be coarser, drier, and more frizzy, which means there should also be a transition when it comes to what products you’re using, says Warren.
-Moisturizing shampoos and conditioners are your BFF; try the new R+Co Atlantis Moisturizing B5 Shampoo and Conditioner ($29 each, R+Co).
+Moisturizing shampoos and conditioners are your BFF, like the R+Co Atlantis Moisturizing B5 Shampoo and Conditioner (from $14, Saks Fifth Avenue) and the conditioner ($29, DermStore.)
 Yekulis also recommends using a mask weekly.
-Our pick: Hair Food Manuka Honey Hair Mask ($3, Hairfood).
+Our pick is the amika Soulfood Nourishing Hair Mask ($28, Sephora).
 The other part of the product puzzle?
 Gray hair can have a tendency to start yellowing and looking dull, so it’s a good idea to use violet-toned shampoo, says Rosenberg.
 The purple tint counteracts any unwanted yellow tones, keeping your new silver shade vibrant (talk to your colorist about how often to use it).
-Try John Frieda Sheer Blonde Violet Crush Shampoo ($10, Target).
+Try Kérastase Blond Absolu Anti-Brass Purple Shampoo ($35, Sephora).

-With this pro-advice for making the transition—plus the easiest way to care for your stunning new silver shade—it’s time to go ahead and rock your gray with confidence. #Grombre, here you come.
+With this professional advice for making the transition—plus the easiest way to care for your stunning new silver shade—it’s time to go ahead and rock your gray with confidence. #Grombre, here you come.